 Instead he’ll fight the slow degeneration of his body without prescription drugs and will work to lessen stress and adapt his day-to-day life to fit his changing capabilities.
 A serious training regimen should help, too; in most cases physical exercise can slow down the disease’s progression.

 “I’ve always been a guy of holistic approaches to medicine,” he said.
-“This time around I’m just sticking to my beliefs, doing lifestyle changes, diet, learning about alternative medicine.”
+“This time around I’m just sticking to my beliefs, doing lifestyle changes, diet, after reading this Peak BioBoost review I am more interested on weight loss.”

 The Carcelen household is greeting it all with a collective shrug, trying to make it just another part of life, just the way things are, a new challenge.